CC-LI-CS/Symbol-Pre/README.md

 # Symbol-based multilevel block $\tau$ preconditioners for multilevel block Toeplitz systems: GLT-based analysis and applications
-The examples EX1 & EX2 referenced in this document are derived from the article "Preconditioners for Symmetrized Toeplitz and Multilevel Toeplitz Matrices" by Pestana.
-Special thanks to Pestana for openly sharing the associated code, which is available at [jpestana/fracdiff.](https://github.com/jpestana/fracdiff)
+The examples EX1 and EX2 in this document are largely derived from the numerical examples in the paper Preconditioners for Symmetric Toeplitz and Multilevel Toeplitz Matrices (2019) by Pestana.
+The associated MATLAB code is publicly available at [jpestana/fracdiff.](https://github.com/jpestana/fracdiff)